 Green pricing programs have come under substantial criticism in the electric utility industry because of their cost and poor customer participation.
-Our field experiment shows that customers who are made fully aware of a green pricing program, and who face a provision point mechanism, participate at a relatively high rate (between 16 and 20 percent).
-The two completed programs in which provision points were utilized succeeded in funding local projects with relatively high levels of participation.
-Further, our laboratory examination of the NMPC mechanism found that it approached demand revelation both at the aggregate and individual level.
-These results suggest that the disappointing sign-up rates of most green pricing programs to date could well be due to free riding associated with mechanism design, as well as to the problem of limited customer awareness.
-It should be noted that it is difficult, time consuming, and expensive to raise customer awareness for new programs such as GreenChoice[TM].
-However, employing a provision point mechanism is a relatively costless way to increase participation.
-On a practical note, economists should recognize the large impediment that consumer awareness plays for the private provision of public goods.
-Our results suggest that the NMPC program may well have failed simply because the company was unable to expend sufficient resources to effectively market a statewide program.
-The successful provision point programs in Traverse City and Fort Collins funded local rather than statewide projects, so, given the high profile nature of wind energy projects, awareness was easily achieved.
-Finally, this research suggests that, where large groups are involved, provision point mechanisms may fulfill the objective of privately funding public goods.
+Our field experiment shows that customers who are made fully aware of a green pricing program, and who face a binary decision within a provision point mechanism with money-back guarantee and extended benefits, participate at a relatively high rate (between 16 and 20 percent).
+Recall, the two completed programs in which provision points were utilized succeeded in funding local projects with relatively high levels of participation.
+Further, our laboratory examination of the NMPC mechanism found results consistent with demand revelation at the aggregate level and partial demand revelation at the individual level, i.e. the probability of participation was positively correlated with induced value.
+Additional investigation revealed that warm-glow like behavior and free-riding incentives were significant counter-balancing factors in overall participation.
+While the persistence of free riding in the lab suggests that the field experiment results likely underestimate true demand, the field results suggest that subjects respond to the features of this provision point mechanism, increasing contributions and the likelihood of provision.
+This suggests that the disappointing sign-up rates of most green pricing programs to date could well be due to increased free riding associated with mechanism design, as well as to the problem of limited customer awareness.
+Employing a provision point mechanism is a relatively costless way to increase participation.

+Unfortunately, it is difficult, time consuming, and expensive to raise customer awareness for new programs such as $GreenChoice^{TM}$.
+Economists should recognize the large impediment that consumer awareness plays for the private provision of public goods.
+The NMPC program may well have failed, even if implementation had been carried through, simply because the company was unable to expend sufficient resources to effectively market a statewide program.
+The successful provision point programs in Traverse City and Fort Collins funded local rather than statewide projects; so, given the high profile nature of wind energy projects, awareness was easily achieved.
+This research found that, where large groups are involved in a single solicitation, provision point mechanisms may fulfill the objective of privately funding public goods.